 In 2014 under the newly elected Liberal Government Jeremy was appointed as Deputy Premier, Minister for Education and Training, Minister for Primary Industries and Water and Minister for Racing,

-Jeremy is currently Deputy Premier, Minister for Education and Training, Minister for Infrastructure and Minister for Advanced Manufacturing and Defence Industries.
+Jeremy is currently Deputy Premier, Minister for Education and Training, Minister for Mental Health and Wellbeing and Minister for Sport and Recreation.

 Jeremy is married to Sandra and they have three young daughters Ruby, Lucy and Holly.